 Non-clinical testing has demonstrated that the BHR System is MR Conditional.
 A patient with this device can be safely scanned in an MR system meeting the following conditions:

 Under the scan conditions defined above, the BHR System is expected to produce a maximum temperature rise of 7.1° C after 15 minutes of continuous scanning.

 In non-clinical testing, the image artifact caused by the device extended up to 10.2 cm from the BHR system when imaged with a gradient pulse sequence, and up to 7.6 cm from the device when imaged with a spin echo pulse sequence and a 3 Tesla MRI system.

 There are potential risks with hip resurfacing surgery such as fracture, infection, loosening, dislocation and wear that may result in the need for additional surgery.
 The results and physical activities of this patient may not be representative of the results and physical activities that you may experience following surgery.
-Females of child-bearing age should not have the BHR device.
+Females should not have the BHR device.
 It is unknown whether metal ions released by the device could harm an unborn child.
 Do not perform high impact activities such as running and jumping during the first post operative year while the bone is healing.
 Early device failure, breakage or loosening may occur if you do not follow your surgeon's limitations on activity level.
 Early failure can happen if you do not guard your hip joint from overloading due to activity level, failure to control body weight, or accidents such as falls.
 Hip resurfacing surgery is intended to relieve hip pain and improve hip function.
 Talk to your doctor to determine what treatment may be best for you.

 The information listed on this site is for informational and educational purposes and is not meant as medical advice.
 Every patient's case is unique and each patient should follow his or her doctor's specific instructions.
 Please discuss nutrition, medication and treatment options with your doctor to make sure you are getting the proper care for your particular situation.